mecha-cms/x.c-k-editor.4/README.md

 ### 2.1.1

- - Updated to use the readable language string of blob response code.
+ - Updated to use the improved default language string of blob response code.

 ### 2.1.0